ysyk2021/the-lifelong-learner-s-playbook-strategies-for-personal-and-professional-development/src/chapter-10-1.md

-Chapter 9: Applying Lifelong Learning to Professional Growth: Using Lifelong Learning for Career Development
+Using Lifelong Learning for Career Development
 ============================================================================================================

 Lifelong learning is not just about personal growth, but also professional growth.
 In this chapter, we will explore how to use lifelong learning for career development and apply the principles of lifelong learning to your professional life.